 Applicants should write to Alfred Hermida, Director and Associate Professor, School of Journalism at soj.director AT ubc.ca, with “Asper Visiting Professor 2020-2021″ in the subject line.
 Applications should include an up-to-date CV and a two-page cover letter.

 The deadline to apply is January 30, 2020.

 The purpose of the Visiting Professor Program is to provide students with additional opportunities to learn from professionals from the field of journalism, as well as to provide the recipient with an opportunity to think and teach about journalistic themes and issues.

 The Visiting Professor is expected to be in Vancouver for the duration of their contract.
-The journalist will participate in teaching during the fall or winter semesters, either contributing to existing courses or teaching a new course, interact with students and deliver one public talk.
+The duration of the appointment can range from two weeks to a full 13-week semester.
+The journalist will participate in teaching during the winter semester (either in Term 1: September to December or Term 2: January to April), either contributing to existing courses or teaching a new course, interacting with students and delivering one public talk.

 The ideal candidate will have:

 - Substantial experience in journalism across platforms (print, broadcast and digital)